Brazilian Peacock Bass

 Flies or Lures - Xeriuini River Preserve

-Bucket List Fly Fishing: There are literally thousands of fishable tributaries in the Amazon Rainforest, ranging from small clear creeks to huge lagoons.
-Over the last 20 years, the Bucket List Fly Fishing team has scouted the Amazon, creating unique exploratory fishing packages for their guests.
-With the help of a drone, they are able to locate landlocked lakes that have never been seen or fished before and are loaded with fish.
+Bucket List Fly Fishing: There are thousands of fishable tributaries in the Amazon Rainforest, ranging from small clear creeks to huge lagoons.
+Over the last 20 years, the Bucket List Fly Fishing team has scouted the Amazon, creating unique exploratory fishing packages.
+With the help of a drone, they have been able to locate landlocked lakes that have never been seen or fished before and are loaded with fish.
+They have private exclusive leases on the areas you'll be fishing.

 The Rio Novo (New River)